Natooz/MidiTok/README.md

 # MidiTok

 MidiTok is a package for MIDI encoding / tokenization for deep neural networks.
-It can process MIDI files and "tokenize" them as for text in the NLP field, to use them with Transformers or RNNs.
+It "tokenize" MIDI files as for text in the NLP field, to use them with Transformers or RNNs.

 MidiTok features most known MIDI encoding strategies, and is built around the idea that they all share common parameters and methods.